What to Expect from Telehealth in 2019

 The IoT for More Patient Visibility

-In addition to the industry’s increasing reliance on smartphones, healthcare networks are increasingly investing in the Internet of Things (IoT), or everyday devices that are connected to the internet, including wearable technology like wrist watches and smart sensors that track the patient’s movement.
+In addition to the industry’s increasing reliance on smartphones, healthcare networks are increasingly investing in the Internet of Things (IoT), or everyday devices that are connected to the internet, including wearable technology like smart watches that track the patient’s movement.
 Hospitals and doctors are using this technology to connect with patients and improve the overall visibility of their operations.

 60% of healthcare organizations globally have already introduced IoT devices into their facilities, citing cost savings and an increase in innovation.
 Administrators can use smart sensors to track bed occupancy rates and patients come and go throughout the facility.
 Doctors can also use these tools to remotely monitor a patient’s condition, including post-op patients or those with a chronic condition.
 Telestroke technology is also being used to monitor and treat patients recovering from a stroke.